Container security

 • Inbound requests go to Load Balancer

-• Outbound traffic come from NAT
+• Outbound traffic comes from NAT

-• Cloud Foundry on right side
+Cloud Foundry vLAN (on right side):

 • Load balancer goes to router and to the app container inside the Diego Cell